March 30th, 2007 Curt Monash

 Type 1: Custom assembly from off-the-shelf parts.
 In this model, the only unusual (but still off-the-shelf) parts are usually in the area of network acceleration (or occasionally encryption).
 Also, the box may be balanced differently than standard systems, in terms of compute power and/or reliability.

 Type 2 (Virtual): We don’t need no stinkin’ custom hardware.
-In this model, the only “appliancy” features are in the area of easy deployment, custom operating systems, and/or preconfigured hardware.
+In this model, the only “appliancy” features are in the areas of easy deployment, custom operating systems, and/or preconfigured hardware.

 Here’s what I predict for each of them.